Diwali 2023 is all set to be celebrated on 12th of November. Check Deepavali quotes, wishes, puja vidhi, Laxmi Puja Muhurat among all other details.

 Once the puja is done, people go outside and light up fireworks.
 When these festivities are over, people gather with their friends and family and enjoy a grand feast.

-May the divine light of Diwali spread into your life and bring peace, prosperity and happiness.
-Happy Diwali.
+8. May the divine light of Diwali bring peace, prosperity, and happiness to your life.
+Happy Diwali!

 Summary